0-lucas/digital-garden/content/1. Machine Learning/Deep Learning/Large Language Models/Transformers.md

 It consists of two main parts: the *encoder* and *decoder*.

 - ##### Encoder
 	The *encoder* is responsible by taking the input text and **transforming into vectors which capture the contextual information** of the input.
-This process can also be called [[Embedding]].
+This process is called [[Embedding]].

 - ##### Decoder
 	The *decoder* receives the **vectors from the *encoder*** and decode them to generate the output text.